UFWebApps2-0/sapphire-code-sparks/client/src/views/AdminDashboard/README.md

 ### SVG.jsx
 As you may see, there's a bunch of icons used in the two files.
 These are Bootstrap icons and I have copied and pasted their SVG thing into the document.
 However, I've heard it's good practice to encapsulate the SVG into a simple React component rather than having it clutter your code.
 This is what that file is here for.
 It also makes it easy to interact with SVGs, in general.
 Define it in this file and use it elsewhere.

+## Ending Remarks
 There's probably things I accidentally left out and that is again, my bad.
 These comments will be deleted though in the cleaning up of code and whatnot.
 If you have any questions, ykwtd!

 Everything should work other than a couple of warnings about DOM properties and whatnot.
+If there are any bugs, feel free to let me know or fix them.